 Just last week I put together an assignment to have students collaboratively take notes in class.
 This assignment stems from advice I received from three colleagues, so its very beginnings were collaborative.
-I am so humbled by the amazing work my fellow teachers are doing at CUNY.
+I am humbled by the work my fellow teachers are doing at CUNY.
 Where do I begin?

 What Do We Mean by “Participation”?

 I slowly let technology into my classroom.
 When I first started teaching, anything but notebooks and pens were forbidden in my class.
 I wanted students to be present, engaged.
 Then I got into digital pedagogy, and now almost everything is digital.
 It has so far gone pretty well…but one day this semester, it seemed like most of my students were glued to their laptops.
 They weren’t engaged in the verbal discussion at all and I left the class feeling irritated.
 Disciplinary action–although I’ll admit it was my first inclination–was not the right reaction for me.
 I approached three colleagues for help and they offered me three new ways to think about participation.